zulip/zulip/docs/git-guide.md

 ![images-create-pr]

 Provide a **title** and first comment for your pull request.
 Remember to prefix your pull request title with [WIP] if it is a work-in-progress.

+If your pull request has an effect on the visuals of a component, you might want to include a screenshot of this change or a GIF of the interaction in your first comment.
+This will allow reviewers to comment on your changes without having to checkout your branch; you can find a list of tools you can use for this over [here][screenshots-gifs].

 When ready, click the green **Create pull request** to submit the pull request.